Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 The largest options are Walmart and eBay, but the rest are not great unless you have a specific item in mind.

 Payout speeds do tend to be a bit quicker than the competition.
-Whereas Rakuten only pays quarterly, Capital One allows you to request payments at any time.
+Whereas Rakuten only pays quarterly, Capital One allows you to request reward redemption at any time.

-And compared to TopCashBack, where all purchases have to go through a 90-day waiting period until being payable, most cash back at Capital One is yours within 30 days of purchase.
+And compared to TopCashBack, where all purchases have to go through a 90-day waiting period until being payable, most rewards redemption at Capital One is yours within 30 days of purchase.

 Platforms (Mobile App, Desktop Version, Browser Extension)